 I find it hard to dock the movie.
 If anything detracts, it’s the budding romance Dembo has with an employment counselor (Theresa Russell, in her first starring role).
 Their union is a tad unbelievable.
 Still, Russell holds her own.
 As a sunny but guarded naïf, drawn to Dembo like a moth to a flame, she conveys flickers of sadness, of rage, just below the surface.
 A film such as this, peppered with shifty male egos, could have relegated her character (her expressiveness) to the sidelines.
 That Straight Time makes her an integral part of the story—its heart even—is to its credit.

 And this approach extends to the entire film.
 It delivers plenty of taut action, but it’s piqued by the relationships between the characters, the way they interact.
 Some moments stretch credulity.
 Perhaps the movie isn’t dark enough.
 Perhaps Dembo’s inevitable return to crime could have used an even slower buildup.
-Maybe the movie spares him from looking like the pathetic hood he doesn’t want to be yet is.
+Maybe the movie spares him from looking like the two-bit hood he doesn’t want to be yet is.
 Had we seen him struggle more and succeed—had he started ‘winning’ at the life he thought he craved—his downfall would be more tragic.
 He’d have more to lose.
 I’m not sure, however, Grosbard and co. see the ‘real Max’ as a sad trap.
 It’s just who he is.
 This matter-of-fact presentation—this willingness to inspect how he operates and why, without casting judgment—doesn’t make the film any less engaging.
 From a dramatic standpoint, this more observational style poses (arguably) a missed opportunity.
 But the major point stands.
 You can’t reform Dembo.
 He’s too far gone; he never had a chance.

 Be warned, though: Straight Time is not a visceral, pulse-pounding thrill-ride, with intricate, epic heists, operatic gun battles, and fancy camera movements galore.
 It’s a modest, pseudo-authentic portrayal of a small-time crook.
 Owen Roizman’s cinematography goes for grit, but it’s never stylized.
 The L.A. light is just like I remember from when I used to live there.
 Smoggy and brittle—not a twilight-soaked city of the beautiful and damned.
 But more than any other element, the acting makes the movie tick.